 My adorable west highland white terrier, Sir Winston.
 Because I’ve always had long hours with work and school, he is home with my family in New Jersey at the moment.
 I’m convinced he is my parents’ new favorite kid!
 He is the happiest soul I’ve ever met, and his favorite things to do are chase groundhogs, bark at the television, and hop into bed and cuddle.

 Do you think there were any specific experiences or items on your application that helped to strengthen it?
+Was there anything especially helpful for the tough Colorado State vet school requirements?

 I am the first person in my family to get a bachelor’s degree.
 If this is you, don’t be shy about emphasizing that!
 It is incredibly difficult to be the first one navigating college, and it definitely builds character attributes that are important to medicine, such as persistence, independence, strong communication, confidence, and organization.